mozilla/moztrap/README.rst

 Development
 -----------

-The Case Conductor UI requires Python 2.6 or 2.7.
+Case Conductor requires Python 2.6 or 2.7.

 First, update git submodules (dependency source distribution tarballs are stored in a git submodule).
 From the root of this repo, run::